GraphicsGlossary/graphicsglossary.github.io/index.md

 Use the search bar above to find a specific term, or browse the list at the left.

 I sacrifice some technical depth and truth for clarity and accessibility, so if you're looking for more detailed or advanced information, I recommend checking out the resources linked at the end of each page.
-Also feel free to suggest corrections or improvements by Twitter [@Miolith_](https://x.com/Miolith_) or by email at **mioliths@gmail.com**.

-More convenient ways to suggests changes or improvements will be added in the future.
+**Feel free to suggest corrections or improvements by following the guidelines on the [Contribute](/contribute) page.**